 Consider Alternative Feeding Methods if Viral Load is Detectable: If you are unable to achieve or maintain viral suppression with ART, alternative feeding methods, such as formula feeding, may be recommended.
 This is to minimize the risk of HIV transmission to your baby.
 Work closely with your healthcare provider to explore the options and make an informed decision that is best for your situation.

 Formula feeding is a safe and effective alternative to breastfeeding when the risk of HIV transmission is high.
-However, it's important to ensure that you have access to clean water and affordable formula.
+That said, make sure to confirm that you have access to clean water and affordable formula.
 If you are considering formula feeding, talk to your healthcare provider about the proper preparation and storage techniques to prevent infections.

 FAQ About AIDS and Breast Milk